digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 ..
 Copyright (c) 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-How to use the Swap extension package
+How To Use the Swap Extension Package
 #####################################

 To follow the script used in this tutorial you can `clone the Daml Finance repository <https://github.com/digital-asset/daml-finance>`_.